seantywork/seantywork/linux/data-crypt-asym-quantumsafe/README.md

 seclen: 32
   decap test succeeded
 ```
-Using the hint and the private key, the decapsulation step checks if newly \
+Using the wrappedkey and the private key, the decapsulation step checks if newly \
 calculated secret key matches the other one calculated in the encapsulation \
 step